miketeix/consensus_2025_easeA_hackathon/README.md

 RPC_URL=http://127.0.0.1:8545
 ```

 - **PRIV_KEY** - The private key for the account that will be performing the actions outlined in this guide.
-This is defaulted to a widely know default Anvil account for the purposes of this guide.
+This is defaulted to a widely known default Anvil account for the purposes of this guide.
 It is recommended that this be updated prior to deploying to any testnet or mainnet.

 ```yaml+
 # local anvil account private key, change to your deployer wallet key when using a live network